 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-• The eastern half of the temple is devoted to the first triad consisting of the crocodile god Sobek – god of the Nile and creator of the world, his wife Hathor, and their son Khonsu.
+The eastern half of this splendid temple is dedicated to the first triad, which includes the crocodile god Sobek, the venerable god of the Nile and creator of the world, alongside his divine companions Hathor and their son Khonsu.

-• The western side of the temple is assigned to a second group consisting of the falcon god Haroeris (Horus the Elder) – god of the sky and protector of the king, his wife Tasenetnofret, and their child Panebtawy.
+Meanwhile, the western side of the temple pays homage to the second triad, featuring the majestic falcon god Haroeris (Horus the Elder), the guardian of the sky and the king’s protector, along with his wife Tasenetnofret and their beloved child Panebtawy.

 Where Is the Temple of Kom Ombo Located

-The Temple of Kom Ombo Sobek is located on the bank of the Nile River between Edfu and Aswan at Kom Ombo.
+The Temple of Kom Ombo is situated on the picturesque banks of the Nile River, nestled snugly between the enchanting cities of Edfu and Aswan.

 Map of the Temple of Kom Ombo